What it is

 Most personal-AI demos break the moment the demo ends.

-I wanted infrastructure that survives normal life — my absence, model upgrades, repo refactors — and still ships code I'd actually merge.
+I wanted infrastructure that survives normal life — my absence, model upgrades, repo refactors — and still ships code I'd sign off on.
 Not a colleague.
 Plumbing.

 A gateway routes a task description to a supervised agent.
 The agent works in a scoped repo and opens a draft pull request.
 Self-hosted Actions build and deploy on merge.
 A markdown brain keeps every agent grounded in current project state.